AmmarAriffin/ammarariffin.github.io/_posts/Engineering/2023-08-19-Making Job Instructions.markdown

 ## Why Make Good Job Instructions In The First Place
 ### 1. Save Labour Time
-For a company that has a factory that requires human-assembled product, or worse yet, a company that specialises in assembling and manufacturing various customer products. **Labour time would takes up a significant cost for these type of companies**.
+For a company that has a factory that requires human-assembled product, or a company that specialises in assembling and manufacturing various customer products. **Labour time would takes up a significant cost for these type of companies**.
 A JI can take a massive difference since assemblers would know procedures much faster.

-To get the fastest labour time is obviously assembling procedures that are already embedded into the assemblers mind.
-Having JI just makes it easier for the assemblers to be in this state.
+The fastest labour time is ones that they remember from start to finish.
+No need to look up at JIs or face any difficulty in the process since they already know what to do (like robots).
+However, I think its too idealistic to have people remember from start to finish.

+Having a good JI atleast can guide people to the correct assembly.
+The problem is when the JI's are itself problematic and can either confuse with hard to interpret sentences and have them asking more questions.

 ### 2. Avoid Mistakes

 Small mistakes made during assembling such as forgotting to put a certain screw on a bracket before installing another bracket that completely prevents the other forgotten bracket to be installed can consume a lot of the labour time especially after you have gone deep into the procedure and have to dissasemble back to just install the bracket you forgot earlier. **These mistakes could really be big time waster especially if your making big batches of units at once and forgot to install it for all of the units**.

-### 3. Beginner Friendly
+### 3. Easier To Train New People

-Often too, some people come and go in this assembling industry to pursue better opportunities and salaries.
-Making  job instructions would not only reduce training time and consequently more labour time needed initially for engineers of that products to teach but also getting

-## GOOD JOB INSTRUCTION CHARACTERISTICS
+## Some Terms to Knowledge

+* SOP (Standard Operating Procedures)
+  * Broad
+  * Include multiple departments.
+    * For example, Sales and Engineering or Electrical Assembly and Mechanical Assembly
+  * Provide general steps for a company to reach a certain example (such as quoting to engineering to assembling to packaging)
+    * For example, Quoting to

+{% include image.html name='Example_SOP.svg' class='imgleft' width=50 height=50 %}

+* Assembly / Manufacturing Job Instructions (JI)
+  * Specific
+  * For the assemblers themself.
+For

+## Difference Between Assembly / Manufacturing Job Instructions and SOP Instructions.

+I got a chance to make both SOPs (Standard Operating Procedures) and Assembly Instructions.
+When makin Making Assembly Instructions and SOP Instructions (Standard Operating Procedure) can be two different thigns

+## How I Approached Making Good Job Instruction Procedures

+There are a lot of videos on Youtube and articles about making good job instruction such as [here]{https://4industry.com/manufacturing-glossary/digital-work-instructions-a-complete-guide/}

+{% include image.html name='After_Prep_Drawing.png' class='imgleft' width=50p  height=50p %}

+Veniam elit sunt adipisicing non excepteur deserunt eiusmod.
+Do aliquip sint elit velit fugiat consequat consectetur labore esse.
+Voluptate ullamco velit ullamco deserunt deserunt.
+Esse cillum amet veniam qui culpa.
+Lorem pariatur consectetur labore adipisicing ex ea ad tempor.
+Nostrud sint voluptate laborum ut ex.

+Aliqua officia aliquip officia voluptate duis aute.
+Aliqua ut do elit in consectetur do proident amet officia do sunt labore sint reprehenderit.
+Do dolor occaecat proident exercitation anim elit ullamco id ipsum amet sint.
+Aliquip in ipsum tempor irure aliquip.
+Lorem eiusmod mollit mollit amet sint cupidatat aliqua voluptate aute ullamco duis commodo.
+Duis cupidatat tempor culpa reprehenderit reprehenderit veniam.

+Quis officia adipisicing enim irure dolore ad tempor in dolor deserunt eiusmod Lorem labore commodo.
+Dolore dolore pariatur aliqua occaecat.
+Est culpa sit aliqua velit nisi ea dolore incididunt qui eiusmod mollit aute minim commodo.
+Quis deserunt nostrud labore anim voluptate sint aliquip incididunt ipsum ipsum.

 ### 1. More Pictures, Less Words

-I do often do a lot of assembling, and I never read the lengthy text in a job instruction.
-Why bother writing it up then if nobodies gonna read it.
-More than not, people would actually waste precious labour time
+Sometimes, I do some assembling, and the things I noticed is that **nobody**, even me reads words.
+The question is why bother

 ### 2. Descriptive Pictures